jessicagrayson/c0723-code-solutions/es6-arrow-functions/es6-arrow-functions-quiz-notes.md

   - How many arguments does the arrow function take?: One argument - 'y'

-  - What value does it return?: It just has a console log
+  - What value does it return?: It returns undefined.

   - How many arguments are passed to the function `bar`?: One